-Faculty/Parent Communication
+Teacher/Parent Communication

-Parents have access to faculty and staff emails through Teacher Ease, our school information system.
-Parents can call the school office to be transferred to the voicemail of the faculty member.
-It is expected that faculty reply within 24 hours of the request.
-Faculty are unavailable for phone conversations during school hours; however, parents can request a time to meet after hours.
-The office phone number is 636-240-4474.
+Parents have access to teacher emails through TeacherEase, our school information system.
+It is expected that teachers reply within 24 hours of communication.
+Teachers are unavailable for phone conversations during school hours; however, parents can request a time to meet after hours by emailing the teacher directly.